Key Lessons from 5 Cyber Attacks Every Business Should Know

 [2 mins read]

 With today’s digital advancements, businesses face competition not only in the market but also in the challenging world of cybersecurity.
-Singapore, a global hub for finance and technology, has organizations among the most targeted in the world by ransomware attacks.
+Singapore, a global hub for finance and technology, has organisations among the most targeted in the world by ransomware attacks.

 We have witnessed our fair share of cyber attacks in recent years, each leaving us valuable lessons to learn from.

-In this article, we shed light on some of the major cyber attacks in Singapore, sharing the lessons every business should learn from:
+In this article, we shed light on some of the major cyber attacks in Singapore, sharing the lessons every business should learn from, and emphasising the importance of utilising resources like the CSA Internet Hygiene Portal.

 1. SingHealth Data Breach (2018): Strengthen Your Defenses

 In 2018, Singapore experienced its largest data breach when hackers infiltrated SingHealth, compromising the personal information of 1.5 million patients.
 This incident highlighted a crucial lesson for businesses— the importance of safeguarding sensitive data.
 It serves as a reminder that robust cybersecurity measures are not merely an option but an absolute necessity in today’s digital landscape.
-Organizations must prioritize and invest in advanced security protocols to protect their data assets and maintain the trust of their clients and stakeholders.
+Organisations must prioritise and invest in advanced security protocols to protect their data assets and maintain the trust of their clients and stakeholders.

 2. Ministry of Defense (MINDEF) Internet System Hack (2017): Proactive Defense Strategy